huatong92/Web_App/README.md

 ************************************************************************
 Introduction:

 This application is a web application for a Dashboard.
 It’s written in Play framework, using Akka actor model.
-Basically, it pulls data from dashboard_mart database, populates data into am charts, and displays the charts.
+Basically, it pulls data from a database, populates data into am charts, and displays the charts.

 ************************************************************************